 To close an Excel file, you need to use the “Close” method.
 With this method you can, specify if you want to save the changes or not.
 And, if you want to save and close a file that is not saved yet you can specify the path where you want to save it before closing.

-Following is the syntax for the CLOSE method.
+The following is the syntax for the close method.

 Workbook.Close (SaveChanges, FileName, RouteWorkbook)

 Steps to Close a Workbook

 - Specify the workbook that you want to close.

 - Use the close method with that workbook.